songxiaoyu/MiXcan/README.md

 ## Example of use

 Below demonstrates the MiXcan analysis pipeline on a single peusdo gene.
 In reality, multiple genes can be analyzed in parallel.
+Holdout set can be pre-excluded to allow model training on the remaining samples.

 ### Data